nickgs/2016-april-d8-training-exercise/tutorial.md

 A basic understanding of PHP programming and some experience with the Drupal content management system is helpful but not required.
 We will work together to guide you through the various topics we explore in this excercise.

 ### Setting up your development environment
 We have optimized cloud based development environments ready to share using Stack Starter.
-To get setup go to **[stackstarter.io/spin](http://www.stackstarter.io/spin)** and enter spin code **#trainingday** into the spin code field.
+To get setup go to **[stackstarter.io/spin](http://www.stackstarter.io/spin)** and enter spin code **nedcamp** into the spin code field.
 This will give you access to the newest version Drupal 8, a web based editor, and console access preloaded with Drush and Drupal Console.

 ## 1.0 Structure of our module
 Like previous versions of Drupal, Drupal 8 is modular in nature.
 Modules are basically small collections of configuration and code that either extend and/or enhance your Drupal application.